mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

 - **What happens if I change data-type, can I still use custom buckets?**

-    Yes you can as long as the data-type you’ve changed the property to is supported.
+    Yes, you can as long as the data-type you’ve changed the property to is supported.

 - **Understanding the details:**
-    - **In Numeric: Can I change the operators on the upper and lower bound?**If you are looking for more control on the operators, please create a [custom property](https://help.mixpanel.com/hc/en-us/articles/360030848432-Custom-Properties#creating-a-custom-property).
+    - **In Numeric: Can I change the operators on the upper and lower bound?** If you are looking for more control on the operators, please create a [custom property](https://help.mixpanel.com/hc/en-us/articles/360030848432-Custom-Properties#creating-a-custom-property).

         No, the operators have been fixed.
-The lower bound is always strictly greater than (≥) and the upper bound is just lesser than(<)
+The lower bound is always strictly greater than (≥) and the upper bound is just lesser than(<).

     - **In String: Is (not set) included in (remaining values)?**

-        No, (not set) is not included in remaining values
+        No, (not set) is not included in remaining values.

-        - (remaining values): refers to ‘set’ values that just don’t fall into any of your defined segments
+        - (remaining values): refers to ‘set’ values that just don’t fall into any of your defined segments.
         - (not set) refers to the events where a property value has not been set at tracking/ ingestion.
 For example a new video (MixFun) is has been added.
 But during tracking, you forget to send the name of this video.
-So the count of this video is being tracked, but it’s being associated to a property value (not set) vs (MixFun)
+So the count of this video is being tracked, but it’s being associated to a property value (not set) vs (MixFun).

-        More details can be found in [this help doc](https://help.mixpanel.com/hc/en-us/articles/115004499403)
+        More details can be found in [this help doc](https://help.mixpanel.com/hc/en-us/articles/115004499403).

     - **In Numeric: What is the difference between (not set) and (non-numeric values)?**
-        - (not set) as explained above for string refers to property values that have not been associated to any specific property value
+        - (not set) as explained above for string refers to property values that have not been associated to any specific property value.
         - (non numeric values) refers to set values that have just been sent in as non-numeric data type.
 For example, you’re looking to track time spent and have coded that as a numeric property, but for some reason some values are tracked as “a”, or “b” which are not-numeric.
 - **Some Common How-do-I(s)**
-    - **How do i know is set, (not set)?**
+    - **How do I know if it is set, (not set)?**

         (not set) is automatically computed and will always show up in the UI.
 You don’t have to select (not set) as a segment to know how many events fall in there.
 So only figure how would you like to segment your (set) values.